jamesquinlan/dsc-techstack/topics/vim.md

     fizz_buzz(10)
 ```

 ```
-The Apple Cat // modem is by far the most expandable modem on the market today.
-Of course it's also the choice modem of pirates because of it's inexpensive half-duplex 1200 baud capabilities.
-The expansion module available for the cat has several very useful functions.
-Rather than shelling out $30 bucks for one which you may only use a few of the features this file tells you how to build just certain features or even the whole package.
+The Apple Cat // modem is by far the most expandable modem on the market today...

-   First off you'll need some basic knowledge and tools.
-As for the knowledge you'll need to know how to solder pretty well, you'll also proabibly have to know DC from Hz and +12V from RS232.
-Ok now, If you can handle that that, you'll need these tools:
 ```

 ## Assignment Exercises

-This assignment covers some basic Vim commands and features, including searching, visual mode, cut and paste, saving and exiting, undo and redo, and replacing text.
-Good luck with your practice!

 1. Fix the following in [fizz buzz](https://en.wikipedia.org/wiki/Fizz_buzz):

-- Main is never called
+   * Main is never called
-- Starts at 0 instead of 1
+   * Starts at 0 instead of 1
-- Prints 'fizz' and 'buzz' on separate lines for multiples of 15
+   * Prints 'fizz' and 'buzz' on separate lines for multiples of 15
-- Prints 'fizz' for multiples of 5
+   * Prints 'fizz' for multiples of 5
-- Hard-codes 10 instead of taking a command-line argument
+   * Hard-codes 10 instead of taking a command-line argument

 2. Open a new file in Vim.

-3. Write some text in the file (it can be anything you like).
+3. Write some text.

-4. Use the search feature to find a specific word or phrase in the text.
+4. Search for a word.

-5. Use the visual mode to select a block of text.
+5. Use visual mode to select text.

-6. Cut the selected text and paste it somewhere else in the file.
+6. Cut and paste text.

-7. Save the file and exit Vim.
+7. Save and exit.

-8. Open the file again and make some changes to the text.
+8. Reopen and make changes.

-9. Use the undo and redo features to undo and redo your changes.

-10. Use the replace feature to replace a word or phrase with something else.
+9. Use undo/redo.

+10. Replace a word.

-11. Save the file and exit Vim.
+11. Save and exit.